 In 2019, Icebug became the world's first climate positive shoe company (according to the UNFCCC).
 We have since spent a lot of time sharing how we managed to do it so that more companies could make the same journey.
 By ourselves, we make little difference, but the entire shoe industry accounts for as much as almost 2% of the World's total carbon dioxide emissions.
 We thought there would be an explosion of other brands also becoming climate neutral or positive, but the development has been disappointing.

 What we now do is unique by combining publicly reporting on CO2 footprints and the other most important sustainability indicators, while providing full transparency in the supply chain.
 But just as we hope that others will continue building on our work, so we have learned from the sustainability work of others.
 From the apparel industry, we have, for example, learned from the outdoor legends Patagonia, our local denim phantoms Nudie Jeans (also Goteborg, Sweden-based), and the up-start activist Asket.
-And in the shoe industry, our Climate Neutral colleagues Allbirds published the CO2 footprint of all of their styles last year.
+And in the shoe industry, our Climate Neutral colleagues Allbirds published the CO2 footprint of all of their styles in 2020.

-Now in 2021, Icebug becomes the first sports shoe brand to publish climate footprints on all shoes.
+In 2021, Icebug becomes the first sports shoe brand to publish climate footprints on all shoes.
 In addition to opening the supply chain, we also share the method for how we have calculated (see attached method document) and worked through the processes and material selections to reduce the footprint.
 The shoe industry is complex.
 A single shoe l can have over 50 different components - we believe that customers, the industry, and the planet win if we provide a road map to minimize negative impact, although we have spent a significant amount of time and resources to find the best alternatives in terms of sustainability.

 In the long run, we are all winners if other shoe brands can more quickly switch from standard materials to more sustainable alternatives.